-Kerala CM says press freedom will not be curbed amid criticism over law on social media posts
+Kerala puts on hold move to impose punishment for social media posts after facing flak

-The Kerala High Court will hear a petition against the new law on Tuesday.
+“With the announcement of the amendment, different views arose from different quarters,” Chief Minister Pinarayi Vijayan said in a press conference.
+“Concerns were expressed by those who supported LDF [Left Democratic Front] and those who stood for protection of democracy.
+In this situation, it’s not intended to amend the law.”

-Facing criticism for passing a new law that allows punishment for spreading “offensive and threatening” social media posts, Kerala Chief Minister Pinarayi Vijayan on Sunday defended the state government’s move, asserting that it would not curb press freedom and free speech, the Hindustan Times reported.
+The chief minister added that a detailed discussion will be held in the Assembly on the matter, and further steps will be taken after hearing the views of all the parties.

+Earlier in the day, Vijayan had defended the law, asserting that it would not curb press freedom and free speech, the Hindustan Times reported.
 “The new amendment will no way be used against impartial journalism,” Vijayan said.
 “Apprehensions to the contrary are unfounded.”

-The statement released by the chief minister’s office said that the government has been receiving complaints, including by prominent public figures, of targeted attacks and misuse of social media, especially by some online channels “in the guise of journalism”, reported The Indian Express.
+The statement released by the Kerala Chief Minister’s Office said that the government has been receiving complaints, including by prominent public figures, of targeted attacks and misuse of social media, especially by some online channels “in the guise of journalism”, reported The Indian Express.

 It said that the government was duty bound to protect both press freedom and individual freedom, and that either of them cannot be violated at the cost of other.
 The statement also referred to social media attacks faced by women and transgender people, claiming that they have resulted in “heart wrenching tragedies” and involve “personal vendetta with monetary interests”.